GiseleN523/WordCloudGenerator/README.md

 * NLPL's Gigaword Word2Vec Model
 * NLPL's British National Corpus Word2Vec Model

 We wrote scripts that were used to save only the top 100,000 words (according to [this wordlist](https://www.kaggle.com/datasets/wheelercode/english-word-frequency-list), as some of the vector sets were quite large.
 Then we could read from these shorter and more consistently formatted files, instead of loading in the entire model.
 We fed each semantic group to d3-cloud separately to place as if it were its own cloud, and then we placed each small cloud.
 We used D3’s force simulation to approximately pack the smaller clouds as close together as possible while avoiding collisions.

+Note: Because of the limits on the size of files that can be uploaded to github, the versions of the model files we include here are smaller than 100,000 words, but you can try out the tool using the full models on our website.

 ### The Web Interface